 - Complete form I-765 (on the USCIS website)

 - Letter of Certification from your department chair or academic advisor on letterhead supporting OPT.
-See link for sample.
+View a sample letter.

 - The International Student Services Office must issue you an OPT Recommendation I-20 prior to the USCIS receiving your OPT application.
 The Form I-20 must be sent to the USCIS within 30 days of issue.